Learning from your future

 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure – these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.”

-They say that when you die your whole life flashes before your eyes — so make sure it’s worth watching.
-What will it take for you to have lived a worthwhile life?
+They say that when you die your whole life flashes before your eyes.
+Better make sure it’s worth watching.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.